ttwardz/bum-notes-blog/_posts/2025-12-05-how-i-learned-iOS-development-building-clew.md

 5. Do another web search: "How to change the default height of a TextEditor in SwiftUI."
 6. Read another article or watch another video about changing the size and probably a dozen other characteristics of a SwiftUI TextBox (or, in many cases, find out that what I want is very difficult/nearly impossible without lots of custom, hacky code).
 7. Try to implement the relevant parts of the article/video and see that it's still not doing quite what I want.
-5. Also start seeing errors pop up because I've written something incorrectly or broken something else.
+8. Also start seeing errors pop up because I've written something incorrectly or broken something else.
-6. Search the web for how to fix these various errors and continue figuring out how to get the text box just right.
+9. Search the web for how to fix these various errors and continue figuring out how to get the text box just right.
 (Remember that this is one text box in the notes section of one kind of detail view in the app.)
-7. Later---many hours later---finally get the app to build successfully (with no errors) and test the text box and... it works!
+10. Later---many hours later---finally get the app to build successfully (with no errors) and test the text box and... it works!
-8. Notice that the keyboard hides a lot of the view while the user is typing, and there's no way to hide the keyboard when they're done.
-Decide to add a button right about the keyboard to hide it.
+11. Notice that the keyboard hides a lot of the view while the user is typing, and there's no way to hide the keyboard when they're done.
+Decide to add a button right above the keyboard to hide it.
-9. Search the web: "How to add a button above the keyboard in SwiftUI"...
+12. Search the web: "How to add a button above the keyboard in SwiftUI"...

 And so on...